dotnet/BenchmarkDotNet/docs/articles/guides/console-args.md

 To perform a Mann–Whitney U Test and display the results in a dedicated column you need to provide the Threshold:

-* `--statisticalTest`- Threshold for Statistical Test.
+* `--statisticalTest`- Threshold for Mann–Whitney U Test.
 Examples: 5%, 10ms, 100ns, 1s

 Example: run Mann–Whitney U test with relative ratio of 5% for all benchmarks for .NET Core 2.0 (base) vs .NET Core 2.1 (diff). .NET Core 2.0 will be baseline because it was first.